chamikamunithunga/chamikamunithunga/README.md

 👋 Hello there!
-I'm [Your Name], a passionate web developer with a love for crafting clean, efficient code and building engaging user experiences.
+I'm Chamika Munithunga, a passionate web developer with a love for crafting clean, efficient code and building engaging user experiences.

 💻 I specialize in front-end development using modern web technologies like HTML5, CSS3, and JavaScript.
 I'm also proficient in popular frameworks and libraries such as React.js, Vue.js, and Angular, enabling me to create dynamic and interactive web applications.